markpbaggett/tamu-cookbook/docs/source/contents/0002_philosophy.rst

 :code:`rdfs:range` properties.

 :code:`rdfs:domain` is a property in RDF Schema (RDFS) that specifies the class (or classes) of resources to which a particular property can apply.
-In other words, it defines the type of the subject that can use the specified property.
+In other words, it defines what the :code:`rdf:type` of the subject of a triple must bbe.
 When you define a property and associate it with a particular domain, you are saying that if this property is used, the subject of the statement must be an instance of the class specified by :code:`rdfs:domain`.
 If a resource is found to use this property, it is inferred that the resource belongs to the class defined by :code:`rdfs:domain`, even if it hasn’t been explicitly typed as such.